nihalukare/anvaya_frontend/README.md

 # ClientideOne

-ClientideOne is a Customer Relationship Management (CRM) application that helps sales teams manage their leads.
-It provides a user-friendly interface which enables users to have a detailed view of leads and add new leads.
-The app also makes it easier for sales agents to collaborate by sharing comments, tracking progress, and viewing reports with useful insights and analytics.
+ClientideOne is a CRM app that helps sales teams manage leads with ease.
+Users can add and view leads, collaborate through comments, track progress, and access reports with valuable insights.

 ---